gautamkrishnar/github-pages-gallery/README.md

 * `cards` - https://thumbsup.github.io/demos/themes/cards/
 * `classic` - https://thumbsup.github.io/demos/themes/classic/

 You can learn more about the configuration file here: https://thumbsup.github.io/docs/3-configuration/usage/.
 Click on the commit changes button below the page.

+**The instrutions for Travis CI is shown below.If you want to use Circle CI instead of Travis CI, please follow [this instruction](https://github.com/TGYZ-1909/github-pages-gallery/blob/master/circle-ci-readme.md "this instruction")**

 4. Create a new account at https://travis-ci.org.
 Grand all access permission to Github account while signing up.
 5. After signing in enable the repo by toggling the switch: